 GENERATIONS IS HERE FOR YOU!

-In this ever changing situation, we are determined to continue to carry out our mission to offer older adults, individuals with disabilities and caregivers options for a better quality of life.
+Generations is the Area Agency on Aging and Disability.
+Our mission is to offer older adults, individuals with disabilities and caregivers options for a better quality of life.
 We are here to take your calls, listen to your needs and to connect you to the information and resources that will help.
 Even though life looks very different for most of us right now, Generations will continue to be here for you.
 Call us at 1-800-742-9002 or visit our website at www.generationsnetwork.org.
-We WILL get through this — together!
+We are all in this together!

 LONG TERM CARE OMBUDSMAN AVAILABLE